 The medieval or “middle” ages roughly spanned the years 500 – 1500, between the classic land empires and 2nd-millennium overseas colonization.
 1 The largest empires and most advanced civilizations of the Middle Ages were Asian.

 Islam is the youngest world religion, originating in 7th-century Arabia.
-Moslems believe that God communicated to the prophet Mohammed through an angel.
+Muslims believe that God communicated to the prophet Mohammed through an angel.
 Mohammed recited a quasi-poetic rendition of God’s word, subsequently written in the form of the Koran.
 This scripture was said to be a “reminder” of God’s original message, before Jews and Christians corrupted it with human interpretation.
 The Koran’s central supernatural position is that there is only one God, who will someday resurrect and judge humanity.
 Islam rejects Judaism’s oral traditions as well as Christianity’s belief in the divinity of Jesus.

 Islam prescribed humble submission to God in all walks of life.
 2 It rejected the accumulation of wealth and demanded treating all members fairly.
 The pillars of Islam included giving alms, fasting to remember the plight of the poor, and bowing to a holy city as a daily reminder of spiritual devotion.